sebastian-pazmay/tcp-retransmissions-analyzer/README.md

 # tcp-retransmissions-analyzer

+At the moment this project only contains scripts to analyze tcp re-transmissions given a pcap file.

 ## Scripts

 This directory contains different scripts to display tcp re-transmissions.
+Each script contains documentation about its purpose.
 In order to execute the scripts:

 ```sh
 $ python3 scripts/src-dst-rtx.py